Client Service Charter

 At some Australia Post outlets you must make an appointment to lodge a passport application.
 This will usually be arranged within three working days of your call.
 To find an Australia Post outlet near you that will accept a passport application, call Australia Post on 131 318 or visit auspost.com.au

 The Australian Passport Office has offices in all Australian state and territory capitals where you may lodge your application if you need to travel urgently because of unforeseen, compassionate reasons or other exceptional circumstances, or if you require a travel document other than an Australian passport.
-You need to make an appointment by calling the Australian Passport Information Service (APIS) on 131 232.
+You need to make an appointment by calling us on 131 232.

 Overseas, Australian diplomatic missions and consulates provide passport services.